jonasjohansson/the-exquisite-corpse/README.md

 4. Give your collection a title
 5. Make it **Public**
 6. Choose a category (not important)
-7. Add the tag "lola", "basement9"
+7. Add the tag "tomato"
 8. **Save changes**

 ### Create a project and start training